Abdalá Bucaram: Life after impeachment

 In August 2020, Bucaram was arrested and released at his home in Guayaquil as part of an organized crime investigation.
 The investigation centered on the murder of an Israeli citizen, Tomer Sheinman (also known as Shy Dahan), a few days earlier in the Guayaquil jail.
 Bucaram was implicated because an audio conversation between Bucaram and the murdered Sheinman (Dahan) was found.
 Sheinman (Dahan) was involved in trading medical supplies with Bucaram's son, Jacobo.

-On 9 March 2022, the United States announced that Bucaram "due to his involvement in significant corruption, including misappropriation of public funds, accepting bribes, and interfering with public processes" would be barred from entering the country.
+On 9 March 2022, the United States announced that, "due to his involvement in significant corruption, including misappropriation of public funds, accepting bribes, and interfering with public processes," Bucaram would be barred from entering the country.

+As of December 2023, Bucaram has started to stream his political speeches in the video game Grand Theft Auto V on role-play servers, which he streams live on Twitch.tv.